milcert/ExpoMon/README.md

 - In the `Settings` tab it is possible to configure the conditions for breaking and hijacking
 	- The conditions use the internal scripting engine (https://help.x64dbg.com/en/latest/introduction/index.html)
 	- Module and function names can be separated by a `,` and `;` or a newline
-		- The check performs an `strstr()` so that adding file extensions is not required
+		- The check performs an needle/substring search so that adding file extensions is not required

 # Screenshots